Noah Fuson

-Noah Fuson (born December 31, 1999) is an American professional soccer player who plays as a forward for MLS Next Pro club Columbus Crew 2.
+Noah Fuson (born December 31, 1999) is an American professional soccer player who plays as a forward for USL Championship club Rhode Island FC.

 Career

 Youth

-Fuson moved from California to the i2i Academy in England in 2018.
+After attending Herbert Hoover High School in Glendale, California, Fuson moved from California to the i2i Academy in England in 2018.
+From 2018 to 2020, he played for i2i and for Tadcaster Albion A.F.C.'s under-21 team.

 Professional

 On August 17, 2020, Fuson signed with USL League One club Forward Madison FC.
 He made his professional debut on August 19, 2020, appearing as a 71st-minute substitute during a 1–1 draw with Union Omaha.
+Fuson played 33 games and scored three goals for the Flamingos over a season and a half.

 On February 18, 2022, Fuson joined Columbus Crew 2, the reserve side of Major League Soccer's Columbus Crew, ahead of their inaugural MLS Next Pro season.
+In April 2023, Fuson made a short-term move to the Columbus Crew MLS roster.

+Fuson signed with USL Championship expansion club Rhode Island FC on January 16, 2024.
+In his first season with the team, he was third on the team in total goals scored with eight in the regular season (second overall) and one goal in the playoffs.
+Fuson won the 2024 USL Championship Golden Playmaker award, leading the league with ten regular-season assists.
+Fuson was named to the USL Championship All-League Second Team, with 18 total goal contributions placing fourth in the league.

+Fuson signed a multi-year extension with his club in January 2025.